wegotpop/principles-and-practices/practices/datastores/jsonb.md

 Where we want to store data that is only relevant to small numbers of rows in a table (like artist's scene preferences or configuration options that only a handful of clients use) then the JSONB column is perfect because it avoids adding lots of columns to a table most of which are null.

-This reduces the amount of "noise" there is on the table.
+This reduces the amount of "noise" there is on the table, reducing memory requirements on both the app and database and bandwidth between both.

 Queries on these mostly empty columns can be poor because the database has to handle all the empty columns when generating the query plan.

+### Documents

+If you are representing a document, where changing something on the JSONB field means that you have a new document.

+Note: in this case you might want to enforce version control, see https://docs.sqlalchemy.org/en/13/orm/versioning.html#server-side-version-counters

 ## Don't use JSON columns when...